dockersamples/labspace-mcp-gateway/.labspace/03-adding-a-complex-mcp-server.md

 With the MCP Gateway now running with the GitHub Official MCP server, you should be able to see a significant increase in the available tools.

-1. Open the MCP Inspector at http://localhost:6274.
+1. Open the MCP Inspector at :tabLink[http://localhost:6274]{href="http://localhost:6274" title="MCP Inspector"}.

 2. Since the MCP Gateway had to restart, click the **Connect** button to reconnect.